Unity-Technologies/Robotics-Object-Pose-Estimation/Documentation/1_set_up_the_scene.md

 >Note: The [`ros-industrial/robotiq`](https://github.com/ros-industrial/robotiq) repository does not currently support ROS Noetic.
 The [`JSTech/robotiq#noetic-mods`](https://github.com/JStech/robotiq/tree/noetic-mods) fork, which has been updated to use ROS Noetic, is used instead.

-1. Open a terminal and put yourself where you want to host the repository.
+1. Open a terminal and navigate to the folder where you want to host the repository.
 ```bash
 git clone --recurse-submodules https://github.com/Unity-Technologies/Object-Pose-Estimation.git
 ```